Canop/broot/website/docs/icons.md

 1. In order for the nerdfont setting to work you need to have a <a href="https://github.com/ryanoasis/nerd-fonts" target="_blank">patched nerdfont
 </a> installed and set as your font in the terminal emulator of your choice.

-2. After a successful installation, you need to add or uncomment the `icon_theme = "nerdfont"` line  in [broots config file](../conf_file). (it won't work if it's after the verbs or skin in the toml file)
+2. After a successful installation, you need to add or uncomment the `icon_theme: "nerdfont"` line  in broot's config file

-3. Congratulations!
-You should now be able to see icons when opening broot in your terminal.
+3. You should now be able to see icons when opening broot in your terminal.

 ## Checking the font